IrinaOrias/Pizza-by-the-Numbers-A-12-Month-Review/README.md

 - `pizza_size`, `pizza_category`: For analyzing sales by product segmentation
 - `pizza_ingredients`, `pizza_name`: Descriptive data for product-level insights

-I cleaned and prepared the data in Power BI using Power Query, ensuring consistency in fields like date formats, product naming, and pricing.

----

 ## Key Findings

 ### 1. Customer Preferences